LiuXingrui/Work_Space-1/BP/README.md

    channel==1: depolarizing, pavg is the depolarizing rate
    alpha is for testing another method.

    decode_p/decode_prange are the p/range for decoding, pavg and range are the real p.
+In fact, it seems the real p_range does not matter???

    The data stored in data_file are  n d fail_rate pavg/wt range avg_iter_for_suc num_of_suc_dec num_of_cws syn_fail max_fail syn_fail_rate max_fail_rate: